Freedom of Information request into Café Premier bailout rejecte...

 On Wednesday, August 29, the ECB conducted a three-month Longer-Term Refinancing Operation to be settled as a fixed rate tender procedure with full allotment, with the rate fixed at the average rate of the MROs over the life of the operation.
 The auction attracted bids of €9.75 billion from euro area eligible counterparties, which amount was allotted in full, in accordance with current ECB policy.

 Furthermore, on Wednesday, August 29, the ECB conducted a seven-day US dollar funding operation through collateralised lending in conjunction with the US Federal Reserve.
 This operation attracted bids of $6.21 billion, which was allotted in full at a fixed rate of 0.63%.

 Domestic Treasury Bill Market

-On Tuesday, the Treasury invited tenders for 28-day bills and 91-day bills maturing on August 31 and November 2, 2012, respectively.
+On Tuesday, the Treasury invited tenders for 28-day bills and 91-day bill maturing on October 5 and December 7, 2012, respectively.

 Market Commentary: More added to asset freeze list...